- No Pull Dog Harnesses – Summary Table

 To avoid overexcitement before going for a walk, you should pick up the leash at random times during this stage, and then leave it and do something else.
 This will teach your dog that picking up the leash doesn’t equate to going for a walk.
 An excited dog will have a hard time keeping calm and paying attention to you.

 Keep training fun, see it as a game for both you and your dog.
-Make sure the treats you’re offering are of high value and switch them up often to keep the training interesting.
+Make sure the treats you’re offering are of high value.
+Switch them up often to keep the training interesting.

 If you find you need to rely on the front attachment too often, revisit the training steps and go back to training walks with fewer distractions.